 - Work to expand the Self-Advocate Book Project

-- Provide leadership during the Friendship Club Gathering at the Annual Convention
+- Provide leadership during the Annual Convention with the Y&A Conference, Friendship Club, and Greeters Program

 - Advise the Youth and Adult Committee